HERITAGE

 In the late ’40s, Baume & Mercier launched one of its great successes: the Marquise, a watch design that revolutionized women’s post-war watch fashion.
 Carried forward by this momentum, the Brand produced women’s watches of exquisite creativity and incredible modernity, proving that a ladies’ timepiece could be much more than just a miniaturized, somewhat oversimplified interpretation of a men’s watch.
 A technical achievement of its time in the service of jewelry watches, the Marquise featured a case linked by invisible hinges to the ends of the two curved bracelet links.
 Whether equipped with the Lépine caliber or nestled within a hunter case, whether plain or bejeweled, the Marquise was the epitome of the jewelry watch at the time.
 Released in several versions – gem-set or topped with an openworked dial cover –, it remained Baume & Mercier’s best-selling watch until the 1960s, establishing the Brand’s reputation in the field of ladies’ jewelry watches.

-CHRONOGRAPHS
+THE CHRONOGRAPHS

 Throughout the 20th century, chronographs remained one of the great Baume & Mercier specialties.
 In 1952, Baume & Mercier acquired the C. H Meylan Watch Sa manufacture located in Le Brassus.
 Based on its solid reputation for crafting simple and complicated movements, as well as “extra, ultra, and exceptionally slim” calibers, Baume & Mercier ramped up its production and the reputation of its chronographs to meet the period’s high market demand.